Ardad2/CSE486Sprint9/README.md

 ## Product Backlogs

-1. The user is provided feedback on the progress of their behavioral goals whenever they go to a behavior’s detail screen.
+1. The user’s account allows for more details about the user, such as first name, last name, date of birth, gender etc. (DONE)
+2. The user can view statistical analysis for particular behaviors.
 (DONE)
-2. The user can customize their profile and add more details about themselves.
+3. There is a more detailed profile screen and settings screen which the user can access.
 (DONE)
-3. There is a settings page where the user can configure the application, such as whether to allow notifications, vacation mode etc. (DONE)
-4. There is a behavioral report page where the user can see their progress in their goal behaviors over a given period of time.
+4. The behavioral report page provides statistics of how well users have done in achieving their goal behaviors over a given period of time.
 (DONE)
-5. The user can add other users as friends and share their behavioral goals.
+5. The user interface is much easier and convenient for the user to use, including a better calendar based view.
 (DONE)